As many of you know, I’ve been letting my bleached blonde hair grow out to my natural brown color. Here is an email I received today…

 Raw Gaia: Here is a great company that I don’t use much of because most of their products have essential oils and my research has told me to stay away from essential oils if pregnant.
 Even though I’m not pregnant yet, I didn’t want to buy something only to have to stop using it once I’m pregnant, besides… I’m very much in love with Terressentials.
 That said, I still like this company and wanted to showcase them.
 Raw Gaia has beautiful, living skin care products created from cold-pressed, organic and vegan ingredients, infused with essential oils and floral waters of the finest quality.
 I do currently use and love their Sun-dried Green Clay Face Pack.
 After pregnancy, I look forward to trying their other products :)

 Zosimos Botanicals: When it comes to makeup, I want the healthiest possible.
-Zosimos Botanicals is one of my favorites.
-I use their loose powder mineral foundation.
+I have used their loose powder mineral foundation.
 And, what’s more… they’re an environmentally conscious company.
 They handcraft their own line of natural products in a 100% wind-powered workshop.
-Cool!
+Cool.

 Coastal Classic Creations: My makeup has to be as pure as possible, eco-friendly, cruelty-free, all natural, and non-toxic.
 Enter: Coastal Creations.
-This company makes my favorite blush (Stargazer), eye shadows (I use these for liner and shadow), and lipsticks (these are the BEST).
+This company makes good blushes like, Stargazer, plus eye shadows, and lipsticks.
 Try their sample sizes to experiment with colors first.

 Nature’s Paradise: This company makes one of the best USDA certified organic shampoo/soap options for babies.
 They offer products for the whole family, too.
 I’ve only tried the baby shampoo, but many of their other products look promising.